Streaming AI Responses from Server to Screen

 I wrote recently about building AI platforms under European sovereignty constraints.
 That post treated “Europe” as broadly singular.
 The reality is …

-The Problem Is Not Capability# The debate over European AI often begins in the wrong place.
-It starts with benchmarks, parameter counts, and the gap between …
+The Problem Is Not Capability# Most conversations about European AI start with benchmarks: parameter counts, the gap between Mistral and GPT-4, how far behind …

 I read a piece this morning arguing that you shouldn’t trust software you didn’t “suffer” for.
 The premise being that personal struggle …